 Since slow load times can cause a drop in page views, this is a big issue.
 There are several possible reasons your site is loading slowly.

 Certain plugins can cause a page to load slow.
 There is, of course, a plugin that can find which one is the culprit, called P3.

 Once you find the plugin that is causing your page to load slowly, you can remove it and replace it if need be.

 If your web host isn’t the greatest, you could see significantly lower load times on your WordPress site.
 This may be a case of “you get what you pay for.”
 You may need to pay a little more for better web hosting, the major benefit being better load times for your site.
 And if you’re not using a CDN, make sure the data center that is hosting your site is as close as possible to your target market.
-If you need help deciding which host to go for, we have done the research and created comparisons for WordPress hosting for Australia, WordPress hosting Canada, WordPress hosting Singapore, and more.
+If you need help deciding which host to go for, we have done the research and created comparisons for the best WordPress hosting for Australia, WordPress hosting Canada, WordPress hosting Singapore, and more.

 Again, a plugin like WP Super Cache may be the answer here.
 A good caching plugin generates static HTML files from your site that are lighter than standard WordPress PHP scripts.